franleplant/nosleepjavascript-blog/content/blog/ibridge/index.md

 }
 ```

-Internally this means an event flow like the following
+Internally this means an event flow like the following:

 **1)** parent to child